steven-ari/LLM-embedding/README.md

-## Embedding of Documents using an LLM Model
+## Embedding of Documents using an LLM Model for Document Classifications

 Model: https://github.com/clovaai/donut